-A sample of penicillin, the world’s first antibiotic, and an Apple Mac prototype are the standout lots in a History of Science and Technology auction this month.
+A sample of Alexander Fleming’s penicillin, the world’s first antibiotic, is the standout lot in a History of Science and Technology auction this month.

-The penicillin mould was encased in a home-made medallion by the bacteria’s discoverer Alexander Fleming.
+The penicillin mould was encased in a home-made medallion by Fleming, the bacteria’s discoverer.

 Fleming had grown staph bacteria in a petri dish that he left by his window at St Mary’s Hospital in Paddington, London.
 A wind-blown bacteria set up home in the dish and stopped the staph from growing.